Trusted companies make staff and customers happy, outperforming their rivals. But brands must never forget: trust is earned.

 - Dependability: the expectation that it will keep promises

 - Purpose: the sentiment that it is trying to have a positive impact on society

-If trust is only given and maintained when its deserved, then organisations need to earn trust with their actions, across the breadth of their operation.
+If trust is only given and maintained when its deserved, then organizations need to earn trust with their actions, across the breadth of their operation.

 What do you expect?

-“Trust is a bet that stakeholders place, trusting that the organisation will deliver against their positive expectations.”Antoine Harary, global managing director, Edelman Intelligence
+“Trust is a bet that stakeholders place, trusting that the organization will deliver against their positive expectations.”Antoine Harary, global managing director, Edelman Intelligence

 Operating at scale, across multiple channels, with many thousands of customers, it’s a neat trick to pull off.
 Delivering against high expectations means viewing every single interaction from the customer perspective – understanding not only what’s expected in the moment, but the history of what’s gone before, and the context behind what’s happening now.